Active particle dynamics beyond the jamming density: Conclusions

 We simulated a collection of soft, self-propelled particles with Vicsek alignment at packing fractions $\rho \in \{0.88$, $0.94$, $1.00\}$, well above the passive critical packing fraction $\rho_c = 0.842$.
 We constructed a phase diagram in the $\rho$~-~$\lambda_s$~-~$\lambda_n$ space which distinguishes jammed and unjammed packings.
 Systems jam for too little noise, as the particles align in parallel and cannot push aside their neighbors.
 They also jam for too much noise, in which case the particle velocities decorrelate from those of their neighbors, and the particles become caged.

 The system undergoes a second-order phase transition; below a critical noise $\lambda_n = \lambda_c$ the system spontaneously orders.
-This is indicated by power-law behavior of the order parameter near the critical point, and by the form of the correlation function, which crosses over from exponential to power-law decay.
+This is indicated by power-law behavior of the order parameter near the critical point, and by the form of the correlation function, which crosses over from exponential to power-law decay. {This behavior differs from the point-like Vicsek model, which shows a first-order transition, and the XY model, which does not order in $d=2$}.

 With a strong enough self-propulsion force, particles can unjam in both the ordered and disordered phases.
 In the disordered phase, particles are able to unjam by forming small, colliding flocks.
 By fitting the correlation function, we found a nonvanishing correlation length for these systems, with a noise value $\lambda_n > \lambda_c$.
-The correlation length roughly follows the predicted power-law divergence just above $\lambda_c$.
+The correlation length roughly follows a power-law divergence just above $\lambda_c$, {again in contrast to the XY model}.

 There is an optimal noise value near $\lambda_c$ at which particle transport is enhanced, and particles are able to unjam with a minimum self-propulsion.
 The exact value of the minimum is difficult to determine due to the noisy dynamics, illustrated in the MSD curves.
 A system of $5\times 10^5$ ($700 \times 700$) particles shows surprising ordering even in the jammed state (very small $\lambda_s$).
 Even though the particles are barely moving, the information about their velocities is able to propagate across the entire system.
-This happens without the enhanced density fluctuations displayed by the active, unjammed systems, and could result from the packing geometry.
+This happens without the enhanced density fluctuations displayed by the active, unjammed systems, and could result from the {vibrational modes or} packing geometry.

 \acknowledgments This work was supported by a grant from the Fulbright U.S. Student Program and the TU Delft Faculty of Applied Sciences.
 It was also supported by the Netherlands Organization for Scientific Research (NWO/OCW), as part of the Frontiers of Nanoscience program.